The Manual

 The hot summer weather can exacerbate the fatigue experienced by many men undergoing prostate cancer treatment.
 So our Specialist Nurse, Meg Burgess, explains what things you can do to help manage the discomfort – including the merits of a Mediterranean-style siesta.

-If it is really hot, you might also want to plan a trip to an air-conditioned building, like the cinema, library or shopping centre.
+If it is really hot, you might want to plan a trip to an air-conditioned building, like the cinema, library or shopping centre.
 Give yourself permission to do things a bit differently.

 Stay cool in the house by opening windows but keeping blinds and curtains closed.
 Using an electric fan can help to keep the air circulating.
 When you’re feeling hot and uncomfortable, you might find it helpful to have a hand-held electric fan or a spray bottle filled with cold water for a refreshing ‘spritz’.
 A wet flannel or handkerchief on the head or shoulders can also be cooling.

-Keep the water temperature of your shower or bath cooler than usual, and wear loose clothes (and bed-clothes) made of natural materials rather than less breathable, man-made fibres.
+Keep the water temperature of your shower or bath cooler than usual, and wear loose clothes (and bed clothes) made of natural materials rather than less breathable, man-made fibres.

 It’s important to keep yourself hydrated.
 When it’s hot, you need to drink more than usual.
 Drink plenty of cold fluids before you feel thirsty, and avoid caffeine and alcohol.
 Keep a large bottle or jug of iced water close at hand and take regular sips throughout the day.